-Useful BoundField methods:
+3.4.3 Useful BoundField methods

-- bf.errors() Gets an object which holds any validation error messages for the field and has a default rendering to a . - bf.errorMessage() Gets the first validation error message for the field as a String, or undefined if there are none, making it convenient for conditional display of error messages. - bf.idForLabel() Generates the id that will be used for this field.
+- bf.errorMessage() Gets the first validation error message for the field as a String, or undefined if there are none, making it convenient for conditional display of error messages. - bf.idForLabel() Generates the id that will be used for this field.
 You may want to use this in lieu of labelTag() if you are constructing the label manually. - bf.labelTag() Generates a a <label> containing the field's label text. - bf.value() Gets the value to be displayed in the field.